 Including certain visual elements and information on your landing page can be helpful, such as client testimonials or law firm results.
 Many law firms use short videos on their landing pages, which can help to engage visitors.
 However, not all videos are the same for purposes of conversions.
 If your video takes too long to load or makes it difficult for your visitor to navigate the page in any way, the visitor simply might run another search and click on a different law firm's landing page link.
 Yet some videos certainly can benefit your firm.
 Typically, if you have a single video, it's short (and loads quickly) and provides helpful information that complements what's already on your landing page, it can help.
 Yet, if the video won't load or is distracting to your visitor, it could ultimately end up hurting your inbound marketing efforts.

 Emphasizing Your Call to Action

-You want to keep your landing pages simply and straightforward, and you want to keep them visually pleasing so that your visitor can easily navigate them.
-Part of this strategy is emphasizing a single call-to-action (CTA) on the page.
-Rather than having multiple forms that your visitor can fill out, or various options for providing contact information, it's usually best to have a single CTA, such as a free consultation form.
-You’ll want to make sure it's visible amidst the other information on your landing page, and that it’s quick and easy to use.
-A CTA will only be effective if visitors are able to engage.
+You want to keep your landing pages simple and visually pleasing so your visitor can easily navigate them.
+This strategy emphasizes a single call-to-action (CTA) on the page.
+Rather than having multiple forms your visitor can fill out or various options for providing contact information, it's usually best to have a single CTA, such as a free consultation form.
+Ensure it's visible amidst the other information on your landing page and quick and easy to use.
+A CTA will only be effective if visitors engage.